White Barbecue Sauce Chicken

 - Mix 3/4 cup mayo into the rest of the seasoning mixture to make the white barbecue sauce.
 Put that in the fridge until you’re ready to serve the chicken.

-- After about 4 minutes, rotate chicken pieces so they’re at an angle going the other way.
+- After 3-4 minutes, rotate chicken pieces so they’re at an angle going the other way.

-- After about 8 minutes total on the first side, turn chicken and cook an additional 2-4 minutes on the second side (depending on how thick the chicken breasts are.)
+- After 6-8 minutes on the first side, turn chicken and cook an additional 2-4 minutes on the second side (depending on how thick the chicken breasts are.)

 - Serve hot, with white barbecue sauce on the side to dip bites of chicken in.